 Caching is an inseparable part in any systems, especially for a complex and data-dependent one like Magento 2.
-Almost everything in Magento has its own cache: modules, themes, … and improper cache management may turn your developing experience into a living hell.
+Almost everything in Magento has its own cache: modules, themes, etc..
+Meanwhile, improper cache management may turn your developing experience into a living hell.
 So we will have a quick look on Magento 2 cache directories and how to clear them.

-Almost all Magento caches are stored in var/ directory, to be specific:
+Generally almost all Magento caches are stored in var/ directory.
+Specifically:

 - var/page_cache: generated from full page cache